Understanding the criticism of your Photographic Art

 When you face the storm you can see what’s coming, you can lean in to it and keep your balance and consequently you are better able to equip yourself and conquer life’s challenges.

-Finally after approx two years of this morbid, depressing pattern, one night I got out of my bed as usual unable to sleep.
+Finally after approx two years of this morbid, depressing pattern, one night, I got out of my bed as usual unable to sleep.
 I felt like I had a soaring temperature, my whole body seemed to be on fire with fear.
 As I sat simply shaking and tormented, I decided this fear had to end, so why not simply walk into the ocean and then finally a cold, deep sleep would envelop my being.
+A sure fire way to escape this awful anxiety.

 Hmm, I had three children and a great family and home and husband.
 I think they all wanted and needed me??